-- 1. The solid waste management units (SWMUs) and areas of concern (AOCs) identified in Appendix A of the permit, which require a RCRA Facility Investigation (RFI).
-There are no SWMUs or AOCs which require an RFI at this time. - 2.
-The SWMUs and AOCs identified in Appendix A which require no further action at this time. - 3.
-The SWMUs and AOCs identified in Appendix A which require confirmatory sampling.
+- 1. The solid waste management units (SWMUs) and areas of concern (AOCs) identified in Appendix A of the permit, which require a RCRA Facility Investigation (RFI) - 2.
+The SWMUs and AOCs identified in Appendix A which require no further investigation at this time or are addressed under the permit. - 3.
 There are no SWMUs or AOCs which require confirmatory sampling at this time. - 4.
 Any additional SWMUs or AOCs discovered during the course of ground-water monitoring, field investigations, environmental audits, or other means. - 5.
-The solid waste management units (SWMUs) and areas of concern (AOCs) identified in Appendix A of the permit, which are in corrective action. - 6.
 Contamination beyond the facility boundary, if necessary.
 The Permittee shall implement corrective actions beyond the facility boundary where necessary to protect human health and the environment, unless the Permittee demonstrates to the satisfaction of the Department that, despite the Permittee's best efforts, as determined by the Department, the Permittee was unable to obtain the necessary permission to undertake such actions.
 The Permittee is not relieved of all responsibility to clean up a release that has migrated beyond the facility boundary where off-site access is denied.
 On-site measures to address such releases will be determined on a case-by-case basis.
-Assurances of financial responsibility for completion of such off-site corrective action will be required.
+Assurances of financial responsibility for completion of such off-site corrective action will be required. - 6.
+The Permittee may deviate from the Conditions of this Part by performing self-directed corrective action with approval from the Director.
+The Permittee shall sign an agreement specifying conditions of self-directed corrective action which includes reporting requirements and an implementation schedule.
+If, in the sole discretion of the Director, the Permittee is determined to have failed to abide by the negotiated conditions and schedule in this agreement, the Permittee will be required to follow the Conditions of this Part.